An original oil painting depicting the historic event of Astronaut Neil Armstrong’s first walk on the moon’s surface.

 I was a young girl the day Armstrong walked on the moon, and I don’t remember much about it except for watching the footage on TV.
 From that day forward, he was one of my heroes and an inspiration to me.

-Armstrong died on August 25, 2012, at 82 years of age.
-I finished this painting a few months before his death.
+Neil Armstrong passed away on August 25, 2012, at the age of 82.
+This painting was completed just a few months before his death.

 An admirer of this painting asked about the flag.
 He wanted to know why it appears to be waving since “… the flag would be straight and flat in space because there isn’t any wind. ”

 I replied, “Yes, you are correct, and I had considered that when I was composing this painting.”
 I did some research on the matter before I started my work.
 This is what I discovered:

 - The NASA photo I used as a reference photo has ripples in the flag.